leavez/HiThere/README.md

 ## How did you do that?

-Actually it’s pretty easier than you may think.
+Actually it’s much easier than you may think.
 The key concept is that the view besides cursor is an application window.
 - Make a floating window, so it can show above other windows even it's not active.
 - Observe the position of cursor.
 Analyze the trace to detect a mouse shake.
 And move the window if triggered.